Bulletin #3101, Recipe to Market: How to Start a Specialty Food Business in Maine

 15. What if I need to find a co-packer, commercial kitchen, or shared-use kitchen in Maine?

-Another option would be to contact a local restaurant, school, or inn to ask if it might be possible to rent their commercial facility during times when their kitchen isn’t being used and contact the Maine Department of Agriculture, Conservation and Forestry to have a pre-inspection of the space to determine if it can be used as a commercial kitchen.
+Other options would be to contact a local restaurant, school or inn to ask if it might be possible to rent their commercial facility during times when their kitchen isn’t being used and contact the Maine Department of Agriculture, Conservation and Forestry to have a pre-inspection of the space to determine if it can be used as a commercial kitchen.

 We would be glad to hear from you if you have any further questions or feedback in regards to this fact sheet, please contact Beth Calder at firstname.lastname@example.org or 207.581.2791.

-Reviewed by Jason Bolton, Assistant Professor of Food Safety and James McConnon, UMaine Extension Business and Economics Specialist and Professor of Economics.
+Reviewed by Jason Bolton, Associate Professor of Food Safety and James McConnon, UMaine Extension Business and Economics Specialist and Professor of Economics.

-Special thanks to Steve Giguere (Program Manager) of the Maine Department of Agriculture Division of Quality Assurance and Regulations and Lori Holmquist (Director Investigations Branch, New England FDA District Office).
+Special thanks to Steve Giguere of the Maine Department of Agriculture, Conservation, and Forestry Division of Quality Assurance and Regulations and Lori Holmquist (Director Investigations Branch, New England FDA District Office).